outde-xyz/website/content/Discussions/2020-05-19_graf_freezing_monotonicity.md

 # Connection to monotonicity

 For the two examples above, there is a straight-forward account in terms of monotonicity.
-Remember that monotonicity is an order preservation principle ([check this earlier post for details](fixme)).
-Given two structures $A$ and $B$ with orders $\leq_A$ and $\leq_B$, a function $f$ from $A$ to $B$ is monotonically increasing iff $x \leq_A y$ implies $f(x) \leq_B f(y)$.
+Remember that monotonicity is an order preservation principle ([check this earlier post for details]({filename}/2019-05-31_graf_number-monotonicity.md), Given two structures $A$ and $B$ with orders $\leq_A$ and $\leq_B$, a function $f$ from $A$ to $B$ is monotonically increasing iff $x \leq_A y$ implies $f(x) \leq_B f(y)$.
 For our purposes, it will be sufficient to think of monotonicity as a generalized ban against crossing branches.